SK-2022/SK-2022/README.md

-Hi, I’m Mika and I love IT.
+Hi, I’m Mika and I love to play with tech.

 I hope to code my very own learning blog in 2024 to post interesting things I learn.
 Thanks for reading.